haykkh/haykkh/readme.md

     PROJECTS

     I made:
         metaport.ai                 - CTO of startup from ideation to UC Berkeley SkyDeck accelerator alum (<2% acceptance rate)
-        hayk.earth/buchulator       - kombucha recipe calculator
+        whattheplaylist.com         - find your spotify playlists that contain a song/album/artis hayk.earth/buchulator       - kombucha recipe calculator
         ikea.hayk.space             - does it?
         qSim-cpp                    - a Quantum Computer Simulator built in C++